maelfabien/maelfabien.github.io/_posts/2019-2-11-face-detection.md

 However, CNNs in Dlib tend to be the most accurate algorithm.
 HoG perform pretty well but have some issues identifying small faces.
 HaarCascade Classifiers perform around as good as HoG overall.

-I have personnaly used mainly HoG in my personal projects due to its speed for live face detection.
+I have personally used mainly HoG in my personal projects due to its speed for live face detection.

 The Github repository of this article can be found [here](https://github.com/maelfabien/Machine_Learning_Tutorials).